BasselAli1/Twitter-dialect-classification/README.md

 conda activate tf
 ```
 * you can install the dependencies yourself or run the `dependencies.bat` file from the anaconda command-line
+* in order to train the models that require pretrained word embedding you need to download word embedding from
+1. [Mazajak](http://mazajak.inf.ed.ac.uk:8000/) specifically the CBOW words that were trained on 100M tweets
+2. [AraVec](https://github.com/bakrianoo/aravec) specifically the Unigrams CBOW Models with vector size of 100

 ### Executing program<a name="Executing"/>